-In the classical repertoire, Mr. Rutter joined New York City’s operamission throughout the 2016-2017 season as co-curator and performer in 53rd Street Handel: a monthly series of original pastiches built upon scenes from twenty-one of Handel’s operas.
-He made his debut with Opera at Rutgers during the spring of 2017 in a performance of John Blow’s Venus & Adonis, staged by Dietlinde Turban Maazel and accompanied by an ensemble of period instruments under the direction of Dr. Patrick Gardner.
-Mr. Rutter made his off-Broadway debut with Origin Theater Company, curating and performing musical intermezzi of Lieder for the 2016 American premiere of Lot Vekemans’ POISON.
-During the 2015-2016 season, Mr. Rutter participated in the MET LiveArts installation of Mingwei Lee’s Sonic Blossom performing Schubert Lieder in the Arther M. Sackler Gallery.
-In 2017, Mr. Rutter became the first countertenor to perform all four volumes of William Bolcom and Arnold Weinstein’s Cabaret Songs in recital at the Duplex Cabaret Theater in New York City.
+In the classical repertoire, Rutter joined New York City’s operamission throughout the 2016-2017 season as co-curator and performer in 53rd Street Handel: a monthly series of original pastiches built upon scenes from twenty-one of Handel’s operas.
+They made their debut with Opera at Rutgers during the spring of 2017 in a performance of John Blow’s Venus & Adonis, staged by Dietlinde Turban Maazel and accompanied by an ensemble of period instruments under the direction of Dr. Patrick Gardner.
+Rutter made their off-Broadway debut with Origin Theater Company, curating and performing musical intermezzi of Lieder for the 2016 American premiere of Lot Vekemans’ POISON.
+During the 2015-2016 season, Rutter participated in the MET LiveArts installation of Mingwei Lee’s Sonic Blossom performing Schubert Lieder in the Arther M. Sackler Gallery.
+In 2017, Rutter became the first countertenor to perform all four volumes of William Bolcom and Arnold Weinstein’s Cabaret Songs in recital at the Duplex Cabaret Theater in New York City.

-Mr. Rutter’s oratorio credits include Pergolesi’s Stabat Mater, Handel’s Messiah, Mozart’s Requiem, and Bernstein’s Chichester Psalms.
-He has performed the Bach alto solo cantatas Geist und Seele wird verwirret, Vergnügte Ruh’, beliebte Seelenlust, and Haydn’s Arianna a Naxos.
-In February 2017, Mr. Rutter joined the Academy of Sacred Drama for a performance of Scarlatti’s La Giuditta, in which he made his role debut as Oloferne.
+Rutter’s oratorio credits include Pergolesi’s Stabat Mater, Handel’s Messiah, Mozart’s Requiem, and Bernstein’s Chichester Psalms.
+They have performed the Bach alto solo cantatas Geist und Seele wird verwirret, Vergnügte Ruh’, beliebte Seelenlust, and Haydn’s Arianna a Naxos.
+In February 2017, Rutter joined the Academy of Sacred Drama for a performance of Scarlatti’s La Giuditta, in which they made their role debut as Oloferne.